LeeXiaolan/hwfw-tool/README.md

 1. Modifying files interest you under the `fw` directory.

-		Usually the file marked with an `x`, it will be executed will `root` permission.
+		Usually the file marked with an `x`, it will be executed with `root` permission.

 1. `./hwfw pack -r fw upgrade-mod.bin`
 1. Happy upgrading or pwning.